adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The Scarecrow’s clothes fell out of the branches.
 Dorothy picked them up.
 The Winkies carried them back to the castle, where they were stuffed with nice, clean straw; and, behold! here was the Scarecrow.

 "Let us go back to Oz, and claim his promise!" said Dorothy.

-Dorothy went to the Witch’s cupboard to fill her bas- ket with food for the journey, and there she saw the Golden Cap.
+Dorothy went to the Witch’s cupboard to fill her basket with food for the journey, and there she saw the Golden Cap.
 She put it on.
 She did not know anything about the charm of the Golden Cap, but she saw that it was pretty.
 Then they all started for the Emerald City.

-The Winged Monkeys
+## The Winged Monkeys

 There was no road between the castle of the Wicked Witch and the Emerald City.
 What to do?